-10. Redden & Ryan, op. cit., p.
+- 10. Redden & Ryan, op. cit., p.
 495.

-11. Sister Joseph Mary Raby, A Critical Study of the New Education (Washington: Catholic University Press, 1932), p.
+- 11. Sister Joseph Mary Raby, A Critical Study of the New Education (Washington: Catholic University Press, 1932), p.
 8.

-12. Demiashkevich, op. cit., p.
+- 12. Demiashkevich, op. cit., p.
 84.

-13. Ibid., pp. 84-85.
+- 13. Ibid., pp. 84-85.

-the how, since the main basis of the school is to afford the means of developing a complete or all round personality, rather than impart knowledge that can be memorized.14
+.... the how, since the main basis of the school is to afford the means of developing a complete or all round personality, rather than impart knowledge that can be memorized.it

 According to this new way of thinking on the relationship between the teacher and the pupil the child has now come into the light of a new day.
 The "traditional school" has been replaced by the "child-centered school."
-15 After years of passive subjection the child is able now to awake from the slumber imposed on him by the stultified atmosphere of the traditional classroom.
+Is After years of passive subjection the child is able now to awake from the slumber imposed on him by the stultified atmosphere of the traditional classroom.
 The school boy of yesterday was driven by a task-master called "teacher" but the school boy of today can rightly take his place as leader in the classroom with an adult present to guide him and to be led by him.

-One of the sharp contrasts afforded between the traditional class and the laboratory class is that the teacher is a guide rather than a marinet, a driver, an infallible planner and final authority.16
+- · ' One of the sharp contrasts afforded between the traditional - 's class and the laboratory class is that the teacher is a guide - . rather than a mariner, a driver, an infallible planner and - final authority.16

-One further consideration prompts us to examine the efficient causes of learning according to St. Thomas.
-The modern secular educator seldom, if ever, adverts to the Divine Causality insofar as it pertains to learning.
+; One further consideration prompts us to examine the efficient causes of learning according to St. Thomas.
+The modem secular educator seldom, if ever, adverts to the Divine Causality insofar as it pertains to learning.
 He discusses the learning situation solely in terms of what we would call secondary causes, leaving God, the First Cause, out of the picture entirely.
-For Catholic thinkers, on the other hand, the teaching-learning situation involved not two as a minimum but always three, God, pupil and teacher.
-Any realistic inquiry into the causes of learning must necessarily be concerned with all three causes.
-Otherwise, the picture is incomplete and ridiculously distorted.
+For Catholic thinkers, on the other hand., the teaching-learning situation involved not two as a minimum but always three, God, pupil and